Accu-Stats: Johnny Archer vs. "St. Louis" Louis Roberts -

 Dufferin 20 oz. house cue w/White Diamond tip

-Steve Lomax custom
+Steve Lomax custom with silver rings

 : Meucci 333-5